Lilian Baels

 Princess Lilian of Belgium, Princess of Réthy (born Mary Lilian Henriette Lucie Josephine Ghislaine Baels; 28 November 1916 – 7 June 2002) was the second wife of King Leopold III of Belgium.
-Born in the United Kingdom and raised in Belgium, she became a volunteer as a car driver that transported wounded Belgian and French to the hospital in Bruges during World War II.
+Born in the United Kingdom and raised in Belgium, she became a volunteer as a car driver who transported wounded Belgians and French to the hospital in Bruges during World War II.
 Lilian married King Leopold III in 1941 and became consort of the Belgian monarch.
-The couple produced three children.
+The couple had three children.
 She was also a stepmother to Leopold III's children from Queen Astrid and became the "first lady" of Belgium during the first nine years of her stepson King Baudouin's reign.
 Her charity work revolved around medicine and cardiology.

 Early life and education

-Mary Lilian Baels was born in Highbury, London, England, where her parents had fled during World War I. She was one of the nine children of Henri Baels from Ostend and his wife, Anne Marie de Visscher, a member of the Belgian nobility from Dentergem.
+Mary Lilian Lucy Josepha Monique Baels was born in Highbury, London, England, where her parents had fled during World War I. She was one of the nine children of Henri Baels from Ostend and his wife, Anne Marie de Visscher, a member of the minor Belgian nobility from Dentergem.
 Lilian was initially educated in English, but, upon her parents' return to Belgium, she attended the College of the Sacred Heart in Ostend, where she learned Dutch.
 Lilian continued her studies in French at the Institute of the Sacred Heart in Brussels.
 She was also fluent in German.
 Lilian completed her education by attending a convent school in London and attending finishing schools in France, Switzerland and Austria.

 In addition to academic work, Lilian participated extensively in sports, such as skiing, swimming, golfing, and hunting.
 Above all, however, she enjoyed, as did her father, literature and the arts.
 As a teenager, she was presented to King George V and Queen Mary of the United Kingdom at Buckingham Palace.